In This Document

-Testing whether emails are actually being sent
+Testing whether emails are actually sending

 A quick test to see whether any of your WordPress emails are being sent is to go to your WordPress login page and click on “Forgot Password”.
 If you do not get the email sent there, this shows that none of your emails are being sent from WordPress.
-To solve this, you’ll either need to reach out to your web host to see why your WordPress emails are not being sent, or switch your email sending to be powered by a 3rd party.
-To learn more about that, see the section on this page called “Using a third party for email delivery“.

 Checking your email account

 Before assuming that your website is failing to send emails, it is very important to ensure they are not being sent to your spam or junk folders.
-Check your email account’s spam and junk folders as well as all custom message handling rules you may have configured to verify emails are not just missing your inbox.
+Check your email account’s spam and junk folders, as well as all custom message handling rules you may have configured to verify emails are not just missing your inbox.
 Attempting to send the emails to additional accounts will help further confirm whether the source of the problem is on the sending or receiving end.

 Checking email blacklists

-If emails are actually sending but are not ending up in the recipients’ inbox, it is possible that the sending domain has been blacklisted and the messages are being rejected.
+If emails are actually sending but are not ending up in the recipients’ inbox, it is possible that the sending domain has been blacklisted, and the messages are being rejected.

 To find out if your domain has been blacklisted, enter your domain name into one of these services:

 If you do discover that your domain has been blacklisted, you will need to work directly with the blacklist(s) in question to request removal.
-In some cases, this is as simple as filling out a form on their site.
-For others the process is a little more complex and time-consuming.

 Logging sent emails in WordPress

-Within your WordPress site it is possible to keep a record of emails which are triggered.
+Within your WordPress site, it is possible to keep a record of emails which are triggered.
 This does not conclusively verify that the email was sent successfully, but it does mean that the site recognized the requirement to send an email and processed the necessary functions to do so.

 Testing different emails